NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/03_datanova.md

 ## 🗣️ What to say in the interview:

-> "ORM lets you work with databases using code objects, making development easier.
+> "ORM lets you work with databases using code `objects`, making development easier.
 Raw queries give full control and can be faster but need SQL expertise."

 ---